Blisters develop most often on the feet and are normally caused by a mixture of friction and pressure. They are very common and can be very painful.

 - Walk or run in uncomfortable shoes whilst carrying weight (for example, shopping or luggage).

 - Have a condition causing reduced sensation in your feet (for example, diabetes or peripheral neuropathy).
+If you can't feel pain in your feet, you are more likely to carry on without realising when something is rubbing.

 Should I pop a blister?